NoSW/Axe/README.md

 ## Features

-Axe is basically designed according to the architecture shown in  [Runtime game engine architecture](Documents/Images/Game_Engine_Architecture_3rd_Figure_1.16.png)(from Book [Game Engine Architecture, Third Edition](https://www.gameenginebook.com/)).
+Axe is basically designed according to the architecture shown in  [Runtime game engine architecture](Documents/Images/Game_Engine_Architecture_3rd_Figure_1.16.png).
 Thanks to the powerful standard libraries, and lots of high-quality open source third-party libraries, it can be built directly from the core layer.
 Runtime of Axe has x well-designed layers:

 - [**00Core**](Source/Runtime/00Core/README.md)
    - (WIP) High performance math library for graphics based on [glm](https://github.com/g-truc/glm)